 WiFi is increasingly common in hotels and restaurants, and there are internet cafes across Djibouti City.
 USB internet dongles can be purchased and loaded with data from a local provider.

-Mobile coverage is generally good across the country.
+Cell coverage is generally good across the country.
 Your phone may work on roaming, depending on your home network.
-You can also purchase a local SIM card for around USD 11.
+You can also purchase a local SIM card for around $11USD.

 Very basic squat/pit toilets are the standard in Djibouti, except for western-style flushable toilets that are sometimes available in large hotels and other modern buildings.
 Carry your own supply of soap and toilet paper, as this is rarely provided.